 Some cities have noise ordinances that limit the number of decibels that you can produce with bullhorns or by chanting or that apply special restrictions during certain hours of the day.
-Insist that the police stick to the letter of the law.
+Look up the law in the areas where you are planning an action and insist that the police stick to the letter of the law.
 And if the law is unreasonable or so vague as to be meaningless, like a law prohibiting "excessive noise," tell the police that the law is unconstitutional and unenforceable as applied to your free speech activities.